bain-cs110/bain-cs110.github.io/pages/_assignments/draft/hw1.md

 <img class="screenshot" src="/assets/images/hw01/idle2.png" />

+This is called the *Interpreter Window.*

-If you have any issues installing Python or IDLE, contact your assigned peer mentor.
+If you have any issues installing Python or IDLE, contact your assigned peer mentor or post on Campuswire.
 You are also welcome to attend any of the course office hours to get help.

 ## Part 2: Complete the Programming Exercises
-In the section above, you wrote a single line of python at the **&gt;&gt;&gt;** prompt.
+In the section above, you can write a single line of python at the **&gt;&gt;&gt;** prompt.
 For instance:

 `print("hello world!")`